kracr/owl2bench/README.md

 For eg. :

-java -jar OWL2Bench.jar 1 950 DL
+java -jar OWL2Bench.jar 1 950 DL (where 1 is the number of universities, 950 is the seed value and DL is OWL 2 profile)

 java -jar OWL2Bench.jar 5 69 QL